 Submissions from creators younger than 18 years of age.

 Monthly serials.
-Iron Circus isn’t interested in publishing 32-page floppies.
+Iron Circus isn’t interested in publishing 32-page periodicals for the direct market.
 Just not our scene.

 Superheroes.
 There are plenty of other folks out there much better-suited to publishing cape books, and with greater enthusiasm than we could ever muster.
 Check them out instead.